FathiaNuqQamarina/FathiaNuqQamarina/README.md

 ### Hi there 👋
 # My name is Fathia Nuq Qamarina
+- I'm student at university
-- 🌱 I’m currently learning everything 😄
+- I’m currently learning everything 😄
--  ⚡ Fun fact: I love to Sing and Play Guitar
+- Fun fact: I love to Sing and Play Guitar
 <!--
 **FathiaNuqQamarina/FathiaNuqQamarina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.